Life As a Social and Community Service Manager

-Life As a Social & Community Service Manager: What Do They Do?
+Life As a Social & Community Service Manager

 - Establish and oversee administrative procedures to meet objectives set by boards of directors or senior management.